afnan202/Intelligent-Robotics-And-Machine-Learning/README.md

 # Intelligent-Robotics-And-Machine-Learning
-This is an academic course where I am learnt supervised, unsupervised learning algorithms step by step.
+This is an academic course of RME(Robotics and Mechatronics Engineering)-3201 where I am learnt supervised, unsupervised learning algorithms step by step.
 Besides, here I have learnt data analysis and visual data analysis using pandas or numpy or Matplotlib.
 For each tasks are briefly explained in pushed pdfs what I have done in my codes from provided datasets.